yu-fung-hang/interview-QnA/Java/Multithreading/README.md

 2. The thread does not lose ownership of any monitors.

-3. Sends the current thread into the ¡°Not Runnable¡± state for some amount of time.
+3. Sends the current thread into the **Not Runnable** state for some amount of time.

 **wait()**: